Safatreza/flight_dashboard/flight_dashboard-main/USAGE_AND_COMMENTS.md

 - You do not need any external hardware or MQTT broker for this mode.

 **Troubleshooting:**
-- If you do not see data, ensure both the backend and dummy script are running, and that you are visiting the correct port (5050).
+- If you do not see data, ensure both the backend and dummy script are running, and that you are visiting the correct port (8050 for the dashboard, 5050 for backend API).
 - Check both terminal windows for errors or warnings.
-- If port 5050 is in use, stop any other process using it or change the port in `app.py` and the dummy script.
+- If port 5050 or 8050 is in use, stop any other process using it or change the port in the relevant command or code.

 ---